Combining Context Awareness and Planning to Learn Behavior Trees from Demonstration: Experiments and Results

 \paragraph{Object in box} The goal of this task is to put a cube in a box (as for cube \textit{A} in Figure~\ref{fig:nonexpert_task}).
 From any starting condition, the demonstration is realized by picking the cube and then by dropping it in the box.

 \textbf{Results:} The algorithm is able to learn a BT after only one demonstration.
 However, three demonstrations are required to solve the task flawlessly.
 In this case it learns that dropping the cube must happen in the box frame to make the learned BT (reported in Figure~\ref{fig:example_bt}) robust to changes in the box position.
-If \textit{Place} is used instead, the BT might fail in solving the task if the cube rolls or bounces inside the box.
+The task can be solved by choosing both the \textit{Place} or \textit{Drop} actions.
+However, if the former is preferred, then the user has to be careful not to open the grippers above the box, but inside it.
+If \textit{Place} is used instead of \textit{Drop} when the robot end-effector is above the box, the cube could roll or bounce inside the box, outside the more restrictive tolerance of the action.
+Because of the reactivity of BTs, the robot would attempt the picking again, until the task succeeds or the picking action fails due to collision with the robot and the box.
 The BT generated for this task had 16 nodes.